mebeim/ctf-challenges/challenges/PPC64LEL/README.md

 because GDB will follow the VM into kernel space and step into syscall handler code.
-A breakpoint for `0x10000fdc` can be inserted, but onece the syscall is executed and the breakpoint is hit, all the registers will be in the wrong endianness so we must tell GDB to explicitly switch endianness.
+A breakpoint for `0x10000fdc` can be inserted, but onece the syscall is executed and the breakpoint is hit, all the registers will be in the wrong endianness, so we must tell GDB to explicitly switch endianness.

 ```none
 (gdb) b *0x10000fdc